Total newbie builds Mini-ITX Linux PC (Error after Error)

 Trouble 3: SSD not recognized

-I was over the moon when I finally saw the BIOS/UEFI menu on the screen, but misfortunes never come alone.
+I was over the moon when I finally encountered the BIOS/UEFI menu on the screen.
+"Yes, the summit is almost there...!"
+But misfortunes never come alone.

 The error message captured